Isabella of Mar: Clan Mar and the House of Bruce

 The House of Bruce's interest in Isabella was politically motivated as well, though their interest existed before the succession dispute.
 To the North of the Earldom of Mar laid the lordship of Garioch.
 Garioch was a land divided between four different co-heirs, including the House of Bruce.
 Two of the other co-heirs were John Balliol and John Hastings, who would later fight Bruce for the throne.
 In April 1290, Bruce made an agreement with Nichlas Biggar, a minor nobleman who held a legal claim to Garioch.
 This arrangement granted Bruce the two-thirds of the lordship which Balliol and Hastings held; yet, in the end, the arrangement was insubstantial for attaining the lordship, so Bruce turned his eyes south to Clan Mar.
-As historian Michael Brown wrote:As Earl Donald's [Domnall’s] earldom bordered the Garioch and since he held lands in the lordship as Balliol's vassal, Donald had a direct interest in the process.
+As historian Michael Brown wrote:As Earl Donald's [Domnall's] earldom bordered the Garioch and since he held lands in the lordship as Balliol's vassal, Donald had a direct interest in the process.
 These overlapping landed concerns may have fuelled the growing political alignment between Mar and Bruce which was, once again, formalised through marriage.Even before the succession dispute, the House of Bruce sought a marriage with Clan Mar to strengthen their claim on the lordship of Garioch.
-Their interests would only “overlap” further with Margret's death and Balliol's rival claim.
+Their interests would only "overlap" further with Margret's death and Balliol's rival claim.
 The marriage between Isabella and Bruce was thus politically motivated—the two clans shared enemies and sought to strengthen their political ties through the marriage.

 Robert the Bruce and Marjorie Bruce

 Isabella died shortly after her marriage with Robert the Bruce, but not before delivering her daughter, Marjorie Bruce.
-The details of Isabella's death, like her life, are obscured by our lack of primary sources; however, it is likely she died during-—or shortly after—Marjorie's birth in 1296.
+The details of Isabella's death, like her life, are obscured by a lack of primary sources; however, it is likely she died during-—or shortly after—Marjorie's birth in 1296.
 Death during childbirth was far from uncommon in the medieval age.
-As medievalist, Jennifer Edwards, has noted, childbirth in the medieval age was “dangerous for all women […] Pregnancy and childbirth were recognized as perilous, as well as uncomfortable, times.”
+As medievalist, Jennifer Edwards, has noted, childbirth in the medieval age was "dangerous for all women [...]
+Pregnancy and childbirth were recognized as perilous, as well as uncomfortable, times."
 However, Isabella's early death—at around the age of 19—was atypical, even for the medieval age.
 Most women who died during childbirth were much older than Isabella; as a point of comparison, modern scholars have estimated that the average age of Norwich women in the 11th century was only 33.
-This was due to the frequency of childbirth—as Edwards explained, “this statistic does correlate with the time when women were most likely on a second, third, or subsequent pregnancy and thus most at risk of death in childbirth.”
-So, while death during child birth was not unusual, Isabella's death during her first pregnancy was premature, even for the time.
+This was due to the frequency of childbirth—as Edwards explained, "this statistic does correlate with the time when women were most likely on a second, third, or subsequent pregnancy and thus most at risk of death in childbirth."
+So, while death during childbirth was not unusual, Isabella's death during her first pregnancy was premature, even for the time.